Everything you need to know...

 Frazer is the course leader for BA Illustration.

 You'll have opportunities to arrange single or multiple work placement/s in between your second and third years.
 Placements give you real-world experience to prepare you for your future career.
-You may also be able to work or study abroad with the possibility of funding (subject to the UK’s continued participation in the Erasmus+ programme following the Brexit transition period).
+You may also be able to work or study abroad with the possibility of funding through the Erasmus+ programme (until 2023) or the Turing scheme.

 You’ll engage in authentic work experiences in each year of the course, working with external partners and live briefs.
 Our students have worked with Museums Sheffield, Wessex Archaeology and Grimm & Co (Apothecary to the Magical).